T888R/yadm-dotfiles/README.md

 ```

 ## Fonts

 - I use FiraCode and MonoLisa for my fonts placed in .local/share/fonts
   (but not MonoLisa since it is a paid font)

 ## Shell

 - Change to zsh
   `chsh -s /bin/zsh`
 - Kitty is my terminal of choice

 ## General programs

 - xrandr
-- paru (aliased as yay)
+- yay
 - ffmpeg
 - legcord (Discord alternative that works with my interface and Pipewire)
+- (Discord sometimes works)

 ## Programming related pacakges

 - ffmpeg
 - sqlite3
 - golang